rorsie/ADPS/README.md

-<h1>Active Directory Domain Setup with User-Adding Powershell Script</h1>
+<h1>Active Directory Domain Creation with User-Adding Powershell Script</h1>

 <h2>Description</h2>
 This project is simply setting up an Active Directory Domain in a Windows Server VM and then adding hundreds of test users by way of a Powershell Script.
 The goal is to familiarize myself with many of Active Directory's functions and apply some automation to the process.